salboaie/SwarmESB/README.md

 Communication and how services get composed is supported by a powerful method that resemble "swarm behaviours" found in nature!

     Easy and fun!

-    Programming with asynchronous messages is more programmers-friendly than ever.
+    A new approach for programming with asynchronous messages.

     Check our wiki: https://github.com/salboaie/SwarmESB/wiki